/7 min read

 Symbol: rwx r-x r-x

-Common permission patterns you'll see everywhere:
+Common permission patterns you will see often:

 OctalSymbolicTypical Use